 Submitting a proposal to the EC 8 weeks in advance gives the EC 4 weeks to act before the deadline to officially distribute the agenda of the meeting (similarly to modifications to the Charter, see Charter Article 23).
-Proposals originating from the EC are naturally not subject to the deadline of 8 weeks; proposals from committees convened by the EC, however, are.
-1.1.8.
-Proposed modifications to the Regulations should be distributed to all voting members 4 weeks in advance of the meeting.
-If proposed modifications are included on the confirmed agenda of the meeting but the proposals themselves were distributed late, the GM may vote by a three-quarters majority of votes present to discuss them regardless.
+Proposals originating from the EC are naturally not subject to the dead line of 8 weeks; proposals from committees convened by the EC, however, are.